Title

 Batas Pambansa Blg.
 45 allows for deductions on contributions or gifts made to various entities in the Philippines, with specific limits and requirements, in order to promote public purposes and support the government, corporations, and associations engaged in charitable, educational, and welfare activities.

-They shall be valued according to rules and regulations prescribed by the Minister of Finance in consultation with appropriate government agencies.
+Properties other than cash donated must be valued in accordance with rules and regulations prescribed by the Minister of Finance in consultation with appropriate government agencies.

-They must be verified under regulations prescribed by the Minister of Finance.
+Contributions or gifts are allowable as deductions only if verified under the regulations prescribed by the Minister of Finance.

 Analyze Cases Smarter, Faster